 The full public transport route from Prague

-- Praha Hlavní nádraží → Blansko: Direct trains run regularly, ~2.5 hours.
-Some require a change at Brno or Česká Třebová — check idos.cz for your date.
+- Praha Hlavni nadrazi to Blansko: Direct trains run regularly, ~2.5 hours.
+Some require a change at Brno or Ceská Trebová — check idos.cz for your date.
 Aim to arrive Blansko in time for the 07:50 or 10:20 bus.

-- Blansko station → bus stop: The bus 226 departs from directly outside the railway station.
+- Blansko station to bus stop: Bus 226 departs from directly outside the railway station.
 Walk out the main exit, the bus stop is right there.
 Buy the ticket from the driver.

-- Skalní Mlýn → Punkva Caves: Either take the eco-train (CZK 100/person, runs in connection with cave tours) or walk the 1.6km flat valley road (20 min).
+- Skalní Mlýn to Punkva Caves: Take the eco-train (CZK 100/person) or walk the 1.6km flat valley road (20 min).
 The road is beautiful — forested karst valley — and worth the walk in good weather.

-- Cave → Macocha upper viewing point: Cable car from near the cave exit, included in the COMBI ticket.
-From the top, walking trails return to Skalní Mlýn.
+- Cave to Macocha upper viewing point: Cable car from near the cave exit, included in the COMBI ticket.

 Guided Tours — Punkva Caves from Prague & Brno

-Private full-day tour from Prague covering the Moravian Karst (Punkva Caves, Macocha Abyss) combined with Brno city — the Czech Republic’s second city, with its own extraordinary history.
+Private full-day tour from Prague covering the Moravian Karst combined with Brno.
 Door-to-door transport, guide, cave tickets arranged.
 The most comfortable option for visitors based in Prague who want to do this trip without any logistics planning.

 This itinerary is built around the bus 226 timetable.
-The 07:50 departure from Blansko requires leaving Prague on the 05:xx or 06:xx train — ambitious but it maximises your time.
-The 10:20 departure is more comfortable and still gives you a full experience.
+The 10:20 departure from Blansko is the most comfortable option and still gives you a full experience.

 - ~09:00 — Bus 226 to Skalní Mlýn — 10 minutes.
 Buy ticket from driver.

-- 09:30 — Kateřinská Cave (optional, 10 min walk from centre) — 30-minute tour, famous for the formation called “The Witch.”
+- 09:30 — Katerinská Cave (optional) — 30-minute tour, famous for the stalactite formation called “The Witch.”
 Worth doing if your Punkva slot is not until later.

 - 10:30 — Punkva Caves guided tour — 60 minutes.
-The walking section, then the boat on the underground river, then the base of the Macocha Abyss.
+Walking section, then underground boat ride, then base of Macocha Abyss.

-- 11:30 — Cable car up to Macocha upper viewing point — 5 minutes.
-The view down from the top into the 138m abyss you just stood at the bottom of.
+- 11:30 — Cable car up to Macocha upper viewing point — the view down 138m into the abyss you just stood at the bottom of.

 Also Worth Seeing — Moravian Karst

-The most accessible cave from Skalní Mlýn — a 30-minute tour famous for the stalactite formation called “The Witch” and the legend of a shepherd girl who entered the cave looking for lost sheep.
+30-minute tour famous for the stalactite formation called “The Witch.”
 Particularly popular with children.
 Worth combining with Punkva Caves if you arrive early.

 Macocha Abyss — Upper Viewing Point (free access)

-The upper rim of the abyss is freely accessible on foot from the road above — you do not need to have done the cave tour to see it from the top.
-The view down 138 metres to the two small pools at the bottom (the surface expressions of the underground river) is extraordinary.
-The cable car up from the Punkva Caves exit is the most dramatic approach but the upper rim is walkable from the car park above.
+The upper rim is freely accessible on foot from the road above — no cave tour required.
+The view down 138 metres to the two small pools at the bottom is extraordinary.

 Pernštejn Castle (day trip extension)

 One of the best-preserved Gothic and Renaissance castles in Moravia, 25km from Skalní Mlýn.
-If you are travelling by car, combining Pernštejn Castle with the Punkva Caves makes for a genuinely full day in South Moravia.
-The combined tour from Brno (April–September) covers both.
+The combined tour from Brno (April–September) covers both caves and castle.

 Brno (overnight extension)

-If the 3.5-hour journey each way feels too much for a single day, staying overnight in Brno gives you the caves comfortably in one day and time to see Brno the next morning — Villa Tugendhat (UNESCO), Špilberk Castle, the ossuary under St. James’s Church.
-Brno is seriously worth a night of its own.
+Staying overnight in Brno gives you the caves comfortably in one day and time to see Brno the next morning — Villa Tugendhat (UNESCO), Špilberk Castle, the ossuary under St. James’s Church.

 Practical Tips

 - Book cave tickets in advance.
-The official booking portal is at portal.colosseum.eu.
-In summer (June–August), popular tour slots fill weeks ahead.
-Walk-in tickets at the site depend on cancellations.
-Do not arrive without a booking in summer.
+Official booking: portal.colosseum.eu.
+In summer (June–August), slots fill weeks ahead.
+Do not arrive without a booking.

 - Bring a warm layer — always.
 7–8°C and 99% humidity.
-In summer especially, visitors in light clothing are visibly uncomfortable by the end.
-A fleece zipped up completely is appropriate.
+In summer especially, visitors in light clothing are visibly uncomfortable by the end of the tour.

 - Tours are in Czech.
 An English information leaflet is provided.
-The English tour standard has historically been variable — the experience is worth it either way, but manage expectations.
 The boat ride and the abyss need no translation.

 - No children under 3 in the cave.
-Official rule.
 Children between 3 and 12 receive a discounted ticket.

 - Photography without flash.
-Tripods and selfie sticks are prohibited inside the cave.
+Tripods and selfie sticks are prohibited.

-- The eco-train is worth it on the way in, walk on the way back.
-The 1.6km valley road through the karst is one of the most beautiful short walks in Moravia — flat, forested, with limestone cliffs above.
+- Walk back from the caves — the 1.6km valley road through the karst is one of the most beautiful short walks in Moravia.

 - Check bus 226 times on the actual day.
-Timetables can change.
 Verify at idos.cz the evening before your trip.

 More Prague Day Trip Guides